-Background.
-Familia is a new pizza and rotisserie restaurant due to open in the near future, in a medium-size shopping mall in Luxemburg.
-Other than the name, Familia, the client didn’t provide very specific guidelines about style, colours and feelings to transmit through the branding.
-What was immediately clear was that being the restaurant positioned in a fast-paced context as a mall is, filled with people, colours and trade names, a strong brand was needed to capture the clientele’s attention.
-I opted for a modern classic style, unique and lively, flexible and able to convey strength in a playful way.
+Familia is a new pizza and rotisserie restaurant set to open in the near future within a medium-sized shopping mall in Luxembourg.
+Apart from the name Familia, the client did not provide specific guidelines regarding style, colours, and the desired emotional tone for the branding.
+However, it was clear from the start that a strong brand was necessary to capture the attention of the mall’s fast-paced clientele.
+To address this, I opted for a modern classic style that is unique, lively, flexible, and able to convey strength in a playful manner.

 noun – HISTORICAL

 a household or religious community under one head, regarded as a unit.

 The word Familia has historical roots in Latin.